Mehrancd/TsallisBrainSegmentation/README.md

-# SlicerBS
+# Tsallis Brain Segmentation
 A Slicer module for brain extraction and segmentation

-help:
+Help:

-1- Before brain labeling, using check box optimize the brain extract param (higher value, smaller brain mask)
+1- Before brain labeling, you can use the first box to create a mask for the brain (brain extractor parameter for higher value, smaller brain mask will be created using beepbrain module)
 ![Alt text](Screenshot1.jpg?raw=true "Using SlicerBS for brain extraction")

-2- uncheck the box and set iteration as 1 to provide brain label
+2- For brain segmentation, a head image, a mask and a lable map for export the result is needed.
 ![Alt text](Screenshot2.jpg?raw=true "Using SlicerBS for brain label")

-3-alpha, beta and gamma are the weights of decision for atlas, intensity and Tsallis approches in Markov Random field
+- q is the parameter for Tsallis entropy calculation (Sq).
+- alpha is the parameter showing the weight of Tsallis entropy-Markov decision
+- beta is the parameter showing the weight of image histogram intensity decision
+- gamma  is the parameter showing the weight of Atlas based decision for alzheimer brain images (only for such patient is effective)

-4-Iteration is for Markov Random field calculation for all voxel neighbors, increasing might take time to finish (6 min for 1 it)
+-Iteration is for Markov Random field calculation for all voxel neighbors, increasing might take time to finish (6 min to 1 hour)
+- If the results are not satisfying, check if the eyes are wrongly detected or not.
+They should be remove from the mask.

 for more details about the algorithm we refer you to https://doi.org/10.1016/j.mri.2019.11.002 https://www.youtube.com/watch?v=gH4dkXm3B2E